mike01/pypacker/README.md

 [![supported-implementations](https://img.shields.io/pypi/implementation/pypacker.svg)](https://pypi.python.org/pypi/pypacker)

 ### General information
-This is Pypacker: The fast and simple packet creation and parsing lib for Python.
+This is Pypacker: The fastest and simplest packet manipulation lib for Python.
 It lets you create packets manually by defining every aspect of all header data, dissect packets by parsing raw packet bytes, sending/receiving packets on different layers and intercepting packets.